fabiovillagran/insurance_analysis/README.md

 # insurance_analysis
- An analysis of insurance premiums
+ An analysis of insurance charges and linear regression modeling to estimate charges from demographic data.